-- 1. Operating Ongoing operating costs should be supported by ongoing, stable revenue sources.
+- 1. Ongoing operating costs should be supported by ongoing, stable revenue sources.
 This protects the City from fluctuating service levels, and avoids crises when one-time revenues are reduced or removed.
-Some corollaries to this policy: - A. Ending fund balance Cash Balance should be used only for one-time expenditures such as CIP projects, capital outlay, increasing reserves or contingency funds, and/or paying off outstanding debt.
+Some corollaries to this policy: - A. Ending fund balance should be used only for one-time expenditures such as CIP projects, capital outlay, increasing reserves or contingency funds, and/or paying off outstanding debt.
 The portion attributable to ongoing set-asides or contingencies may be used to fund those purposes. - B. Ongoing maintenance costs, such as street resurfacing or swimming pool re-plastering, should be financed through operating revenues, rather than through bonds. - C. Fluctuating federal grants should not be used to finance ongoing programs. - 2.
-Ensure revenues from growth or development activities are funded commensurate with or in proportion to revenue generated from related fees. should be targeted to costs related to development, or invested in improvements that will benefit future residents or make future service provision efficient.
-While it is tempting to use growth-related revenue to support current operations, doing so can lead to a crisis when the growth rate decreases.
-This policy implies a commitment to identifying the portions of the City's revenue stream that result from growth. - 3.
+Ensure growth or development activities are funded commensurate with or in proportion to revenue generated from related fees. - 3.
 General Fund appropriations should include a contingency reserve account equal to the first three (3) months operating expenses from the prior fiscal year. - 4.
-General Fund appropriations should also include a reserved contingency account amounting to at least 10% of annual sales tax revenues.
-This will accrue annually and basically serve as a
+Enterprise Funds should be self-sufficient.
+They should include a sufficient un-appropriated fund balance to absorb fluctuations in annual revenue.
+Wherever possible, enterprise funds should be charged directly for "overhead" services, rather than using an indirect service transfer.
+These services include such things as employee fringe benefits, insurance costs, and telephone charges.
+Provision should also be made for interdepartmental charges for services such as solid waste disposal (landfill) and vehicle repair, when this is practical.
+Operational revenue should be great enough to cover capital costs and replacement or debt service as established within rate planning.